NTIA/scos-sensor/README.md

    (`success` or `failure`), and a freeform *detail* string.
 A `TaskResult` JSON object is also POSTed to a schedule entry's `callback_url`, if provided.

- - *user*: An unprivileged account type which can create schedule entries and view, modify, and delete things they own, but which cannot modify or delete things they don't own.
-Actions marked `admin_only` are not schedulable, and schedule entries marked private by an admin (along with their results and acquisitions) are not visible to users.

 ## References